-MARTIN B. BLOCH, age 62, has been a Director of the Company and of its predecessor since 1961.
-He is currently President and Chief Scientist of the Company as well as President of FEI Communications, Inc., a subsidiary of the Company.
-Registrant, which is engaged in the manufacture and sale of time and frequency control products for commercial and non-U.S. defense and space.
+MARTIN B. BLOCH, age 63, has been a Director of the Company and of its predecessor since 1961.
+He is currently President and Chief Executive Officer of the Company as well as President of FEI Communications, Inc., a subsidiary of the Company which is engaged in the manufacture and sale of time and frequency control products for commercial wireless communications applications.
 Previously, he served as chief electronics engineer of the Electronics Division of Bulova Watch Company.

-JOSEPH P. FRANKLIN, age 64, has served as a Director of the Company since March 1990.
-In December 1993, he was elected Chairman of the Board of Directors and Chief Executive Officer.
+JOSEPH P. FRANKLIN, age 65, has served as a Director of the Company since March 1990.
+In December 1993, he was elected Chairman of the Board of Directors and served as Chief Executive Officer of the Company through April 1999.
 He has been the chief executive officer of Franklin S.A., since August 1987, a Spanish business consulting company located in Madrid, Spain, specializing in joint ventures, and was a director of several prominent Spanish companies.
 General Franklin was a Major General in the United States Army until he retired in July 1987.

-JOEL GIRSKY, age 59, has served as a Director of the Company since October 1986.
-He is the President and a director of Jaco Electronics, Inc., which is in the business of distributing electronics components and has served in such a capacity for over seven years.
+JOEL GIRSKY, age 60, has served as a Director of the Company since October 1986.
+He is the President and a director of Jaco Electronics, Inc., which is in the business of distributing electronics components and has served in such a capacity for over eight years.
 He has been a director since 1983 of Nastech Pharmaceuticals Company which manufactures and distributes certain drugs.

-JOHN C. HO, age 65, was employed by the Company and its predecessor from 1961 until his retirement effective May 1, 1997.Mr.Ho served as a Vice President from 1963 to 1997, and as a Director since 1968.
+JOHN C. HO, age 66, was employed by the Company and its predecessor from 1961 until his retirement effective May 1, 1997.
+Mr. Ho served as a Vice President from 1963 to 1997 and as a Director since 1968.
 Prior to joining the Company, Mr. Ho held various engineering positions with International Telephone and Telegraph Company and Bulova Watch Company.
 Mr. Ho continues to serve the Company as a consultant.

-E. DONALD SHAPIRO, age 66, is the Joseph Solomon Distinguished Professor of Law, New York School of Law.
+E. DONALD SHAPIRO, age 67, is the Joseph Solomon Distinguished Professor of Law, New York School of Law.
 He is a director of Loral Space & Communications, Ltd., Bank Leumi Trust Co., United Industrial Corporation and other corporations.
 Mr. Shapiro became a member of the board of directors in 1998.

-MARVIN MEIRS, age 60, joined the Company in 1966 in an engineering capacity.
-He has served as Vice President for Engineering of the Company since 1978.
+MARVIN MEIRS, age 61, joined the Company in 1966 in an engineering capacity.
+He served as Vice President for Engineering of the Company from 1978 through his date of retirement which was effective May 1, 1999.
 Mr. Meirs became a member of the board of directors in 1998.
+Mr. Meirs continues to serve the Company as a consultant.